What should I know about buying a home?

 - What are my rights when buying a home?

 - What are my responsibilities when buying a home?

 When you are buying or selling a house, you will sign a home purchase agreement that outlines the terms and conditions that both buyer and seller agree to, including the purchase price.
 It is a legally binding contract between the two parties.

-Selecting a home usually involves a real estate broker or agent.
-The broker brings the purchaser and seller together to work out the sale.
+Selecting a home typically involves a real estate broker or agent.
+The broker brings the purchaser and seller together to negotiate the sale.
 Generally, the real estate broker is paid by the seller through a brokerage commission.
+The brokerage commission is split by the agent for the buyer and the agent for the seller.
 In Georgia, this commission typically equals 6 to 7 percent of the total purchase price of the home.

 Once you decide to buy a home, it is important to be aware of the legal steps and the financial demands of purchasing it.
 A lack of knowledge can result in financial loss and hardship.

 Your rights to the property will vary depending on the type of home you buy.